VishalManikanden/eventvisioncnn/README.md

 ```

 ## Importing the Data
-Datasets are not included in this repo; they are fetched via the `tonic` module
+Datasets are not included in this repo; they are fetched with the `tonic` module

 ```python
 import os